Differential forms, open-closed maps, and Gromov-Witten axioms: Hochschild and cyclic homologies of a curved A-infty algebra

 is called the \textbf{normalized Hochschild complex}.
-In the case where $A$ is an associative algebra (with no curvature term), the complex $D^{*}(A)$ is called the \textbf{degenerate chain complex} and has a trivial homology. \item The submodule of $\cconnes[A] = \tensr{A[1]} / \im (1 - \t)$ given by
+In the case where $A$ is an associative algebra (with no curvature term), the complex $D^{*}(A)$ is called the \textbf{degenerate chain complex} and has a trivial homology.
+The quotient complex